sagar61205/Sales-forecast/README.md

 1. Determine whether there are detectable trends in Buy-Margin values at a supplier or overall level over a 10 year period.

-2. Build forecast models to predict Buy-Margin percentages in the future
+2. Build forecast models to predict Buy Margin percentages for the year 2022-2023.

 ## Forecasts:
 ![overall ](https://github.com/sagar61205/Buy-margin-forecast/assets/5305547/f1ff8ef7-3f5c-4f87-b732-02a2b19f8b00)